withastro/docs/CONTRIBUTING.md

 We have automated systems in place for notifying our community translators that there is new material to be translated, so there is no need to make changes to additional languages yourself.

 Our Docs are translated into several languages and we rely on automation to notify our translators that English pages have changed.
-By default, when a PR to an English page is merged, our Translation Status Tracker is updated.  **Please consider whether your PR should or should NOT trigger a rewrite to pages in other languages**: some tiny fixes are English only (e.g. spelling of English words) but some *will* require updating all language pages e.g. a small error in a code sample.
-Please use the word "minor" in  your PR title and/or in a commit message to indicated that your PR does **NOT** require translating.
+By default, when a PR to an English page is merged, our Translation Status Tracker is updated.

+**When choosing a PR title, please consider whether your PR should or should NOT trigger a rewrite to pages in other languages**: some tiny fixes are English only (e.g. spelling of English words) but some *will* require updating all language pages (e.g. a small error in a code sample).
+Please use the word "minor" in  your PR title to override this default behavior and indicate that your PR does **NOT** require translating.

 ### Edit this Page via GitHub